OmarK9/PredictiveTextnput/README.md

 ## Software Requirements

-This application runs on Linux environement
+This application runs on Linux environment

 ## Installation